mantoni/hub.js/docs/documentation.md

 hub.emit('event');
 ```

-Anything following the event name is used as a arguments:
+Anything following the event name is used as arguments:

 ```js
 hub.on('log', function (message) {